 Visit Amherst Nova Scotia

-and see why we love it, too!
+And see why we love it, too!

 Birkinshaw’s Tea Room

-This visit was my first experience with cream tea and clotted cream, and let’s just say I’ve developed a bit of an obsession, both with the irresistibly sweet taste clotted cream-smothered scones and with the ritual itself.
+This visit was my first experience with cream tea and clotted cream, and let’s say I’ve developed a bit of an obsession, both with the irresistibly sweet taste of clotted cream-smothered scones and with the ritual itself.
 There’s something incredibly appealing about drinking tea out of a vintage china cup and saucer.
-Choosing your next freshly-made scone from an exquisite 3-tiered tray, and learning all about British afternoon tea etiquette.
+Choosing your next freshly-made scone from an exquisite 3-tiered tray and learning all about British afternoon tea etiquette.
 All in a relaxed, friendly environment where it doesn’t matter if you don’t remember which knife to use!

 Co-owner Adrian told us about the real-world Downton Abbey life he led vicariously through his grandfather, who was a butler to aristocratic families in England.
-His grandfather’s impeccable standards have been passed down, and are evident everywhere at Birkinshaw’s.
+His grandfather’s impeccable standards have been passed down and are evident everywhere at Birkinshaw’s.
 This place is pure perfection, but don’t take our word for it – make a reservation and find out!

-Oh, and if you want to sample the most fabulously tricked out milkshake in the world, order a Freakshake.
+Oh, and if you want to sample the most fabulously tricked-out milkshake in the world, order a Freakshake.
 We dare you to finish it all yourself.

 Mural Walking Tour

 While you’re hunting for murals, keep your eyes peeled for a handful of tree sculptures scattered throughout the downtown area.
 The first tree sculpture, Acadian Settler, was commissioned in 2004 to commemorate the World Acadian Congress.
-Since then, plenty of other “tree people” have joined the Acadian Settler, including the North Nova Scotia Highlanders Piper, and Four Fathers of Confederation.
-All meticulously carved by a local artist.
+Since then, plenty of other “tree people” have joined the Acadian Settler, including the North Nova Scotia Highlanders Piper and Four Fathers of Confederation.
+All are meticulously carved by a local artist.

 We love learning about the history of the places we visit.
 So often, a historic house or museum is one of our first stops.
-Lucky for us, Amherst’s Cumberland County Museum and Archives is a treasure trove of natural and human history, in the form of curated displays and extensive archives.
-The museum; housed in beautiful Grove Cottage, dating back to 1838, was once the home of one of Amherst’s four Fathers of Canadian Confederation.
+Lucky for us, Amherst’s Cumberland County Museum and Archives is a treasure trove of natural and human history in the form of curated displays and extensive archives.
+The museum, housed in beautiful Grove Cottage, dating back to 1838, was once the home of one of Amherst’s four Fathers of the Canadian Confederation.
 Come here to explore your own genealogy.
 Marvel at the collection of 19th-century artefacts, or wander through the lovely gardens.